-We attached the database volumes on each Dell EqualLogic PS5000XV storage array to their respective Dell PowerEdge M610 blade server by connecting all three NICs available on the PS5000XV array to the Dell PowerConnect 6248 switch, on the relevant VLAN.
+We attached the volumes that we used for VHD storage on each tray of Dell EqualLogic storage to their respective Dell PowerEdge M610 blade server by connecting all three NICs available on each Dell EqualLogic PS5000XV array to the Dell PowerConnect 6248 switch.
 We describe these steps above in the Dell PowerEdge M610 and Dell EqualLogic PS5000XV storage configuration section.